gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 The PPE exports these pseudo columns:

--	IMAGE as a semicolon separated list of the record's image file names
+-	IMAGE as a semicolon separated list of the record's image file names prefixed by their PastPerfect Online (PPO) folder number, for example `008/00105612161.jpg`
--	THUMB as a semicolon separated list of `IMAGE` values` prefixed by their PPO folder number
+-	THUMB as a semicolon separated list of the record's thumbnail file names prefixed by their PPO folder number	and their PPO thumbnails folder name, for example
+	`008/thumbs/00105612161.jpg`
--	SITE as the PPO folder containing the source record
+-	SITE as the PPO folder containing the source record, for example `archive/<hybrid-id>`

 The PPE Exports other columns as specified by the `fields` config option.